-He is co-editor, with Pat Boran, of “If Ever You Go: A Map of Dublin in Poetry and Song” (Decalus Press), due for publication early in 2014 and chosen as Dublin’s One City, One Book for 2014.
+He is co-editor, with Pat Boran, of “If Ever You Go: A Map of Dublin in Poetry and Song” (Decalus Press), published and chosen as Dublin’s One City, One Book for 2014.

 A poet of the mundane and the mysterious, a poet of the everyday and also of the eternal. - Dennis O’Driscoll